Quick Fix: 6 Options to Retrieve Your Lost EIN Number

 Why Is Keeping Your EIN Important?

 Keeping your EIN is important for business security and regular operations.
-If you lose your EIN, others could get access to your IRS records.
-This could put confidential and important financial information at risk.
-Others could use confidential information to access your bank account or impact your business credit score.
-However, that is rare.
+If you lose your EIN, others could access your IRS records, putting confidential and important financial information at risk.

 Do You Need to Get a New EIN Number if You Lost Your Old One?